ing-bank/lion/README.md

 > Note: These demos may look a little bland but that is on purpose.
 They only come with functional stylings.
 > This makes sense as the main use case is to extend those components and if you do you do not want to override existing stylings.

+## Issues

+If you encouter an issue with any of the packages we are offering please open a [new bug issue](https://github.com/ing-bank/lion/issues/new?assignees=&labels=&template=bug_report.md&title=).
+Be sure to include a description of the expected and the current behavior - additional adding a [reproduction](https://webcomponents.dev/edit/kpZmz1CJN580OaXsk56f?pm=1) always helps.

+## Feature requests

+When you have an idea on how we could improve, please check our [discussions](https://github.com/ing-bank/lion/discussions) to see if there are similar ideas or feature requests.
+If there are none, please [start](https://github.com/ing-bank/lion/discussions/new) your feature request as a new discussion topic.
+Add the title `[Feature Request] My awesome feature` and a description of what you expect from the improvement and what the use case is.

 ## Content

 Lion web components is logically organized in groups of systems.